Highly functional head unit with almost every bell and whistle money can buy, provided you're not a mountain biker

 Even though the computer itself is massive, the white trim around the screen is classy and adds to its refined appearance - it is still easily one of the best-looking cycling computers on the market.

-Sitting at the tippy top of Garmin's hierarchy of cycling computers it's no surprise that there is no shortage of bells and whistles, including many of the features launched with the newer Edge 530 and 830 — but not all of them.
+Given it spent years sitting at the tippy top of Garmin's hierarchy of cycling computers, it's no surprise that there is no shortage of bells and whistles, including many of the features launched with the newer Edge 1030, 530 and 830 — but not all of them.

 With the latest version of the firmware (at the time of writing), the 1030 has ClimbPro, Heat and Altitude Acclimation, Training API support, hydration and nutrition tracking and alerts, and some of the new mountain bike metrics like Grit, Flow and Jumps.
 However, one notable omission is Trailforks integration.
 The current maps do feature some trails, however, they are not nearly as detailed as those found on the 830, and Garmin has decided against adding the ForkSight features, which automatically shows you a trail map when you stop on a mountain bike trail.
 There is a Trailforks Connect IQ app which does allow you to download routes but doesn't replace the ease of the integrated maps.

 The maps of roads, however, are incredibly detailed, and courses can be either uploaded via Garmin Connect; IQ apps such as Strava Routes, Komoot or Trailforks; or created directly on the device by searching points of interest, cities, addresses or dropping pins on a map.
 Although Garmin says it creates routes on the device using Trendline proprietary heatmaps, it usually takes you on the most direct route, rather than quieter streets frequented by cyclists.